Rukito/DRS4-Time-Resolution/README.md

 ### 1.Compile code in src folder.
 ### 2.Use binary_readout to change data format
-program creates root file in root_files folder; file has the same name as binary file).
+program creates root file in root_files folder; file has the same name as binary file
 ### 3.Use Analyzer to calculate signal delay between channels.

 # Author